delton137/infrared/README.md

 A new, more modular and cleaned up version of this code is under developement in /new_version

+code for velocity-velocity autocorrelation function and density of states is in /DOS

 2013-2016 Daniel C. Elton